-Can be used to transfer a small amount of data.
-The content of this string will only be sent if "hcContLen" = 0.

-To transmit a larger amount of data "hcContLen" must be set to a non-zero value.
+Can be used to transfer a small amount of data without the need for AT^SISW.
+The content of the "hcContent" string will only be sent if "hcContLen" = 0.
+To transmit a larger amount of data the "hcContLen" string shall set to a non-zero value.
 In this case the "hcContent" string will be ignored, and data transmission from the client to the server is done with AT^SISW.